TerminalWarlord/terminalwarlord.github.io/README.md

-# terminalwarlord.github.io
+# Portfolio Website
-Portfolio Website of TerminalWarlord made out of HTML5, CSS3 and a tiny bit of Javascript
+A minimalistic portfolio website made out of HTML5, CSS3 and a tiny bit of Javascript.
+### It isn't responsive yet.
+I just started to get the hang of CSS and JS.
+Still just exploring..